yadav02/E-Commerce-webpack/README.md

 yarn add

 ```
 ## Starting the App

 ```
-yaran start
+yarn start

 ```
 ## Accessing the App
 ```
-you can access the application on [localhost:8080](localhost:8080)
+you can access the application on localhost:8080.

 ```